destaMo/Scrum-Notes/content/web_development/skills/security.md

 ### 🎤 Interview

-- Should we use SSL for development environment?
+- Should we use SSL for the development environment?
 - What is GPG and how we can use it in our daily job?
 - What is your workflow when you finished the job for the client(the contract is fulfilled and you are moving to the next one)?
 - How would you exchange critical data with your coworker?
-- How can you validate the emails trustworthy?
+- How can you validate the email's trustworthiness?
 - What is the way you access the internet?
 Do you have any policies?
 - What is Zero Trust Policy?
-- Do you have your own personal security checklist?
+- Do you have your security checklist?
-- Where do you store your backups, what they includes?
+- Where do you store your backups, what they include?
-- How to create strong password?
+- How to create a strong password?

 ### 📝 Katas

-- Create selfsigned certificate for development purposes that is trusted on your local machine.
+- Create a self-signed certificate for development purposes that is trusted on your local machine.
-- Create a file with your name and share it with securely with GPG.
+- Create a file with your name and share it securely with GPG.
 - Encrypt your disk on your workstation
-- Enable 2FA authentication on most critical appcliations: GitHub, ZOHO, AWS, GCP, Heroku etc.
+- Enable 2FA authentication on most critical applications: GitHub, ZOHO, AWS, GCP, Heroku, etc.
-- Ensure there are no "dangling documet" with secret informations on your desk, office.
+- Ensure there are no "dangling documents" with secret information on your desk, office.

 ---